 These workshops are very popular and spaces are strictly limited so please contact us to register interest.

 * Recall & Loose lead walking workshops

 Teaching your dog tricks is not only great fun, but it provides important mental stimulation, builds an excellent bond between dog and handler, can increase flexibility and body awareness, teaches your dog new skills, and enables you to truly see exactly what your dog is capable of!
 Plus it can be a really fun way of showing off to your friends!

 The emphasis on these walks is to encourage dogs to be with each other, but not rely on interacting with each other constantly….we aim to increase focus and connection with you, their handler, when there are other dogs and distractions about, so your dog learns that focusing on you pays off far more than running off to greet other dogs!
-We will also show you how to teach your dog to ignore joggers, cyclists, horse riders and livestock.
+We will also show you how to teach your dog not to chase joggers, cyclists, horse riders and livestock.

-This is also a great opportunity to enjoy a lovely dog walk in beautiful, secure surroundings, with other local dog owners, but we will also be able to discuss any problems you may be having, and work on specific aspects of training such as recall past each other, and loose lead walking past distractions.
+These are held in 33 acres of private woodland, so they are also a great opportunity to enjoy a lovely dog walk in beautiful, secure surroundings, with other local dog owners, but we will also be able to discuss any problems you may be having, and work on specific aspects of training such as recall past each other, and loose lead walking past distractions.

 We also run specific “littlies” walks – solely for small breed dogs.
 Please contact us for further information or to express interest.

 (Tues lunchtimes, Thursday eves, Sat mornings)